Capri205/OBChestShop/README.md

 ## Configure a shop item, other ways to add/remove stock, and remove an item from the shop
 In all settings menus you can lef click a shop item to configure it.
-This item configuration screen will let you modify the price of the item (sell and buy), as well as the description for the item (sell only).
+This item configuration screen will let you modify the price of the item (sell and buy), as well as the description for the item if it's an item for sale.
 The shop item configuration screen for sell and stock menus will also allow you to conveniently add or remove stock, or completely remove the item from the shop.
 The item configuration menu for items the shop buys doesn't require this.